digital-analytics-program/gov-wide-code/README.md

 * Classic GA Site Specific before the Federated code
 * Classic GA Site Specific after the Federated code

-*Limitation:* However, there is one scenario where the Gov-wide Federated Analytics code fails: when an agency Universal Analytics tracking code (not DAP) uses a custom/non-default tracking object and it is added right after the Federated code.
+*Limitation:* There is one scenario where the Federated DAP Analytics code fails: when an agency Universal Analytics tracking code (not DAP) uses a custom/non-default tracking object and it is added right after the Federated code.
 In this specific scenario, the Federated code will fail in reporting the first page